 I poured myself into The Book of Mormon.
 I was going to the temple 3-5 times a week.
 The only peace was reading and imagining myself in the BoM stories.
 I took a class taught by Jeffery O’Driscoll who lived in my stake.
 The class was called Hyrum Smith: A Life of Integrity.
 I wanted to know everything about Joseph Smith that I could find.
 I could barely stay awake.
 I had to pay for the class because it was offered as a BYU credit.
 That was when I learned that there were multiple versions of the first vision.

 I started noticing things that others could not see.
 The BoM clearly stated that Christ had fulfilled the Law so why were we still practicing it?
+The 10 Commandments were not taught by Christ.
 I made people angry in Sunday School.
 I would use the scriptures to answer the questions and people would look at me and say, “Where did you read that?”
+They would give me a strange look when I showed them that it was in the Book of Mormon.
 I was in Sunday School with my husband and we were studying the BoM.
 I wanted to know where the “other scriptures” were that The BoM talked about.
 My bishop turned around from the front row.
 He looked at me and wagged his finger, saying, “Kristine, The Book of Mormon contains the fulness of the gospel of Jesus Christ.
 That’s all we need to know.
 There is no more.”

 After the lesson, I approached the teacher and asked her why she threw me under the bus.
 Her reply, “He’s the bishop.
 He would know.”
 When walking home that day, my husband stopped and asked me why I was trying to embarrass him.
 He had told me hundreds of times in my life that I was an embarrassment.
 This was different.
 I was so upset that I would have to be forced to live with this man, who openly despised me, throughout eternity.
 I decided to end my life.
 It was more appealing to me going to hell than the thought of living with a husband and children that hated me.
 I was unable to follow through with any attempt to die because someone intervened.